Niharj77/Collaborative-AI-Content-Creator-Multi-Agent-System/README.md

 ## 🚀 Key Features

 - **Multi-Agent Architecture:** A system where specialized agents (e.g., Researcher, Writer, Editor) collaborate on a single task.
-- **Inter-Agent Communication:** Orchestrated communication and task delegation to create a streamlined content creation workflow.
+- **Inter-Agent Communication:** Orchestrated  communication and task delegation to  the create a streamlined content creation workflow.
 - **Autonomous Content Generation:** Leveraging Python and various APIs to achieve end-to-end, autonomous article generation.
 - **Complex Workflow Orchestration:** Demonstrates skills in managing and directing a complex, multi-stage process.